 Sponsor.
 Representative for Nebraska's 1st congressional district.
 Republican.

 Length: 3 pages

-This bill was introduced on December 6, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 6, 2016, in a previous session of Congress, but it did not receive a vote.

 Dec 9, 2014

 Earlier Version — Passed House (Senate next)

 This activity took place on a related bill, H.R.
 5086 (113th).